guireibar/teamcity-documentation/topics/system-requirements.md

 ### Scaling Server Depending on Agents Number

-TeamCity can stably work with 500+ build agents (500 concurrently running builds which are actively logging build runtime data).
+TeamCity can stably work with 500+ build agents (500 concurrently running builds that are actively logging build runtime data).
 In synthetic tests, the server was functioning fine with as many as 1000 concurrent builds (the server with 8 cores, 32 GB of total memory running under Linux, and a MySQL server running on a separate comparable machine).

 The server load produced by each build depends on the amount of this build's data (logs, tests, and failure details, inspections/duplicates issues number, and so on).
 Keeping the amount of data reasonably constrained (publishing large outputs as build artifacts, not printing those into standard output, tweaking inspection profiles to report a limited set of the most important inspection hits, and so on) will help scale the server to handle more concurrent builds.